gergelykralik/kralik.io/source/_posts/self-hosted-firefox-sync-server-how-to-sync-with-android.md

 title: Self hosted Firefox Sync server, how to sync with Android
 intro: Recently I tried to run my own Firefox Sync server.
 It's really great to own your content, but often you have hard time figuring things out.
 Here is how to set up the server to sync with Android devices.
 date: 2016-12-11 14:42:28
-tags: self-hosted, how to, firefox, sync
+tags:
+  - self-hosted
+  - how to
+  - Firefox sync
 ---

 Recently I tried the self-hosted version of [Firefox Sync](https://www.mozilla.org/en-US/firefox/sync/).
 Mozilla complicates the things a little, because you need to install two services to make it fully self-hosted: